bartdesmet/IteratorExpressionTrees/README.md

 The goals of this project are:

 * Extend the C# expression tree extensions to support iterators.
-Hopefully we can get iterator lambda bodies at some point.
+Hopefully we can get iterator lambdas at some point.
 * Play with implementation techniques for async iterators and bi-directional iterators.
 * Experiment with operator fusion, a technique where iterators get inlined, allowing for runtime LINQ query optimization.